Call for more adaptive events at Highland Games

 This summer's Stirling and Mey Highland Games will hold events for disabled athletes

-Wounded Warriors, a group of injured military veterans, said it hoped more games would do the same
+Wounded Highlanders, a group of injured military veterans, said it hoped more games would do the same

 Mey in Caithness held adaptive competitions in 2018